garden-io/garden/docs/misc/troubleshooting.md

 ### `Error response from daemon: experimental session with v1 builder is no longer supported, use builder version v2 (BuildKit) instead`

 This is a bug in Docker CE (i.e. Docker for Desktop), version `2.4.x.y`.
 See this [GitHub issue comment](https://github.com/garden-io/garden/issues/2123#issuecomment-723780468) for a fix and more details.

+### Kaniko is not using image layer caches

+In some container repositories, you may need to create the cache repo manually.

+See [this section](https://docs.garden.io/guides/in-cluster-building#kaniko) of our docs and this [GitHub comment](https://github.com/GoogleContainerTools/kaniko/issues/410#issuecomment-433229841) for more details.